-Zoom in on the future of photography with 7 pioneering artists.
+Zoom in on the future of photography with 7 pioneering photographers you need to follow.
 In keeping with their commitment to new wave artists, Artsper have selected the best of the eighth art.

 #1 JACK DAVISON